-Use any simple winter greenery you can find either at home or at the store and add it to a grapevine wreath to have a wintery, Christmas decorative wreath.
+Make a simple DIY winter wreath by using any simple winter greenery you can find!
 Add some pretty bells for just the right festive touch!

-But either way, this wreath is perfect for now through the end of February!
+You can hang this wreath on the front door, or an interior door in your home.
+Either way, this wreath is perfect for now through the end of January and beyond!
 Let’s make it…

 This post contains affiliate links.
 See my full disclosure policy.

-Supplies You’ll Need to Make your Winter Wreath
+Supplies You’ll Need to Make a Winter Wreath

 - Grapevine Wreath Form

 - Gold Bells (optional, but really make the wreath!
 They are usually cheaper here, but sell out quickly.)